Home PageGalleryWhat's New?Links

 lighting setup

 Most of the scenes in the Gallery are illuminated by at least three lights of different intensities and colors.
 Some have many more.
-The “Encounter with the Giant” scene is lit by seven separate lights to simulate the sunlight, the light reflected from Jupiter and its moons, and the light reflected by the spacecraft upon itself.
-The screen print at left shows the scene in trueSpace before rendering--the red objects (you can tell they’re cones at higher resolution) are the lights.
-As you can imagine, playing around with lighting setups can be a long, painstaking, trial-and-error process, especially when you usually have to render the scene before you can see the effects.
+The Encounter with the Giant scene is lit by seven separate lights to simulate the sunlight, the light reflected from Jupiter and its moons, and the light reflected by the spacecraft upon itself.
+The screen print at left shows the scene in trueSpace before rendering--the red objects are directional lights similar to studio spotlights.
+Playing around with lighting setups can be a long, painstaking, iterative, trial-and-error process, especially when the scene usually has to be rendered to see the results.

 Top of Text